dstotijn/ct-diag-server/README.md

 - Security: relies on Go's standard library where possible, and has minimal vendor dependencies.
 - Solid test coverage, for easy auditing and review.
-- Ships with PostgreSQL adapter for storage of Diagnosis Keys, but can easily be forked for different adapters and/or caching services.
 - Permissive [license](LICENSE), easily forkable for other developers.

 ## Features